Molecule to Organism

 This is an intensive program; the subjects are complex, and the sophisticated understanding we expect to develop will require devoted attention and many hours of work each week, both in and out of class.
 Each aspect of the program will contain a significant laboratory component.
 Each week, students will write papers and maintain laboratory notebooks.
 All laboratory work and approximately one half of the non-lecture time will take place in collaborative problem-solving groups.
 Group work will also include reading and discussion of topics of current or historical significance in science.
 Students who complete work at the appropriate level, and who fulfill the requirements and college-level achievement standards of the program as determined by the faculty, will be awarded full upper-division credit.
 Faculty will establish criteria for upper-division credit in each subject area.

-chemistry, biochemistry, industrial or pharmaceutical research, medicine, veterinary medicine, naturopathy, optometry, and pharmacy
+This offering will prepare you for careers and advanced study in: chemistry, biochemistry, industrial or pharmaceutical research, medicine, veterinary medicine, naturopathy, optometry, and pharmacy

 First class meeting: Monday, September 25 at 9am (Lecture Hall 04)